Story, Indiana: History

-After enlarging the original store building sometime between 1911 and early 1915, the building burned in November 1915.
+After the original store building expanded sometime between 1911 and early 1915, the building burned in November 1915.
 Following the fire, one report claimed of Wheeler’s store that “his stock was one of the largest in the county.”
-The set back was short lived, however, as a new, two-story store building was soon constructed with "Wheeler General Store" prominently painted across the upper facade.
-Business continued to be successful for the Wheelers—the store supplied several huckster wagons that traveled the region each week and the business included operation of the grain mill.
+The set back was short lived, however, as a new two-story store building was soon constructed with "Wheeler General Store" painted across the upper facade.
+The store supplied several huckster wagons that traveled the region each week and the business included operation of the grain mill.
 Oral interviews claim the store served as the wool-buying center for the county, with Wheeler taking the wool to mills in Seymour, Indiana, and that it employed six full-time employees.

 Growth and success of the village and the need to supply huckster wagons prompted another resident to open a second store sometime in the 1920s.
 However, it had closed by the early 1930s.
 One source from 1929 states of Story, “the village is now a prosperous little town containing two stores, a non-denominational church, school, and several residences in the midst of fertile farming land.”

 Wheeler died in 1921 and in early 1924, Albert and Susan Hedrick purchased the general store, saw mill, the Wheeler home and a small amount of additional land surrounding the buildings.
 The Hedricks purchased the store and associated businesses in partnership with their oldest son, Ralph, and the store was renamed "Hedrick & Son Grocery".
 The 1920s into the 1930s were the busiest years for the general store and its associated operations during the Hedrick family ownership.
 The store sold a wide assortment of necessities including farm equipment, clothing, shoes, local produce and meat.
 A March 1924 ad shows the store was one of only a handful of Brown County locations offering Certified Seed Potatoes.
 Meat sold in the store was also processed onsite, with thirty-five hogs butchered in one year alone.
 By 1930, Ralph and his wife, Brunell, and their young son, Robert, were living in the c.1920 house immediately adjacent to the store.
 Among other duties, Ralph was operating the saw and feed grain mills and his youngest sister, Clotha, was a sales person in the store.
 She became known for her pickled bologna.